catsystems/cats-embedded/README.md

 * [Hardware Repository](https://github.com/catsystems/cats-hardware)

 ## Configuration Tool
 The configuration tool just had its beta release.
-Further features will be released in the near future.
+More features will be released in the near future.
 It can be downloaded [here](https://github.com/catsystems/cats-configurator/releases).
 A description of the configurator can be found in the [manual](https://github.com/catsystems/cats-embedded/raw/main/CATS%20User%20Manual.pdf).

 ## Quick Start
 Include the one Pager Here.